IsDaDev/windows-eventlog-archiver/README.md

 ## Function

 1. Dumps all EVTX-logs specified in `backupLogs.py` in the `alerts`-array into logs/\<username\>\_\<hostname\>.
 By default this includes Application, System, Security.
-2. Logs are then read by `readEvtx.exe` and dumped as a readable format.
+2. Logs are then read by `readEvtx.exe` and dumped into a json-wrapped XML element.
 3. Logs are converted into valid JSON by `evtx2json.exe` and validated by `validator.py`.
 4. Checks the size of the aggregated logs
-   - If the size of all aggregated files is less than 100mb it skips
+   - Size of logs < Size specified in `config.py`: just saves the logs for now
-   - If the size is greater than 100mb, the files are zipped
+   - Size of logs > Size specified in `config.py`: logs get zipped and / or uploaded to blob-storage

 ## How to install and run